 - 1. For an investment in a transferable security to be eligible under Art.
 19(2)(a), it must be a transferable security that does not comply with one or more of the conditions respectively described in Art.
 19(1)(a) to (d).
-It must however fall within the definition of "transferable security" in Article 1(8).
+It must however fall within the definition of "transferable security" in Art.
+1(8).
 In particular: - the security must not expose the UCITS to loss beyond the amount paid for it or where it is a partly paid security, to be paid for it; - the liquidity of the security must not compromise the UCITS ability to comply with Art.
-37 of the Directive; - there must be a valuation of the security available on a periodic basis which is derived from information from the issuer of the security or from competent investment research;

-- there must be regular and accurate information available to the market on the security or, where relevant, on the portfolio of the security; and - the security must be freely negotiable on the capital markets. - 2.
+37 of the Directive; - there must be a valuation of the security available on a periodic basis which is derived from information from the issuer of the security or from competent investment research; - there must be regular and accurate information available to the UCITS on the security or, where relevant, on the portfolio of the security; and - the security must be negotiable. - 2.
 In addition, the acquisition of any transferable security must be consistent with the stated investment objectives of the UCITS.
 These objectives will, of course, have to be consistent with the requirements of the UCITS Directive. - 3.
-The risk of the security must be adequately captured in the risk management process of the UCITS. - 4.
-Where the security embeds a derivative element, such derivative element must be taken into account, as required by Art.
-21(3).
+The risk of the security must be adequately captured in the risk-management process of the